 Something weird happened.

-For the first time I felt like the speed I was should go to was restricted, I was overthinking every little movement, I was paranoid about every car around me — I didn't feel free to do whatever I wanted on the road.
+For the first time I felt like the speed I should drive was restricted, I was overthinking every little movement, I was paranoid about every car around me — I didn't feel free to do whatever I wanted on the road.
 It felt counterintuitive.
 Shouldn’t I feel freer without my seatbelt on?
 Contrary to my previous belief, it was the safety of the seat belt that freed me mentally.
 It’s that security that allowed me to be comfortable driving faster while subconsciously navigating the road.

 I always felt like being free in a relationship was living without restrictions.
 I saw it as two people having the ability to do whatever they want while being both accepted and accepting.
 I’ve always felt secure in relationships giving and receiving a love where I can literally do anything and still be loved.
 But I was missing the other side of the equation.
 For many people, security is a combination of preset boundaries, obligations, and expectations.
 And in this case, “seatbelts” are to “cars” as “security” is to “relationships”.